Skip to content

 Database URLs

-Each database in pgEdge has a unique URL that is used when connecting from any client, whether it be over a standard PostgreSQL connection or over HTTPS.
-Copy the URL from the database details page in the pgEdge UI to use with your client.
+Each Cloud database has a unique URL that is used when connecting from any client, whether it be over a standard PostgreSQL connection or over HTTPS.
+You can copy the URL from the Database Details page in the pgEdge Cloud to use with your client.

-For example, connect to a database with a URL of random-name.a1.pgedge.io as follows.
+For example, to connect to a database with a URL of random-name.a1.pgedge.io:

 Using PSQL: